sparkflows/sparkflows-docs/docs/processors/01-InputOutput/01-Connectors/executeQueryInSnowFlake.rst

         - Description
       * - connection
         - Connection
-        - The Snowflake connection to connect
+        - The Snowflake connection to connect.
       * - sfWarehouse
         - Snowflake Warehouse
-        - Warehouse for connecting to the SnowFlake
+        - Warehouse for connecting to the SnowFlake.
       * - sfDatabase
         - Snowflake Database
-        - Database for connecting to the Snowflake
+        - Database for connecting to the Snowflake.
       * - sfSchema
         - Snowflake Schema
-        - Schema for connecting to the Snowflake
+        - Schema for connecting to the Snowflake.
       * - query
         - Snowflake Query
         -
       * - outputColNames
         - Output Column Names
-        - Name of the Output Columns
+        - Name of the Output Columns.
       * - outputColTypes
         - Output Column Types
-        - Data Type of the Output Columns
+        - Data Type of the Output Columns.
       * - outputColFormats
         - Output Column Formats
-        - Format of the Output Columns
+        - Format of the Output Columns.

 Details
 -------

 This node executes the provided query in Snowflake.
-It creates a Dataframe from the data read from Snowflake and passes to the next nodes.
+It creates a DataFrame from the data read from Snowflake and passes to the next nodes.

 Examples